-ASUS intros PadFone Infinity with 5-inch 1080p display, 7-inch Fonepad tabletAlex Wagner - Senior News Editor
+ASUS intros PadFone Infinity with 5-inch 1080p display, 7-inch Fonepad tabletAlex Wagner - Deputy Managing Editor, News Desk

 Mobile World Congress 2013 continues on this morning, and this time it's ASUS that's leading the march.
 ASUS is currently holding its MWC press event, and the company just took the wraps off of some new Android-powered pad products.
 First up is the PadFone Infinity, a new member of ASUS's PadFone family that already consists of the original PadFone and the recently-released PadFone 2.
 Just like the Transformer Infinity before it, the PadFone Infinity boasts the highest-end specs of its family of products, packing a 5-inch 1080p handset that can dock into a 10.1-inch 1080p Infinity Station tablet.